-That said, those who are interested in San Francisco-area real estate can turn to the City & County of San Francisco (CCSF) Office of Assessor-Recorder to track down property owner information.
+Individuals interested in San Francisco-area real estate can turn to the City & County of San Francisco (CCSF) Office of Assessor-Recorder to track down property owner information.

-Once again, this makes conducting a property owner search in California more challenging – especially for those who are hoping to create a list of prospects and don’t have a strong starting point.
+Once again, this makes conducting a property owner search in the area more challenging, especially for those who are hoping to create a list of prospects and don’t have a strong starting point.

 Riverside County Clerk

-The Riverside County Recorder, for instance, allows people to search using Lexis Nexis to track down any recorded documents associated with a given person’s name.
+The Riverside County Recorder, for instance, allows users to search using Lexis Nexis and track down any recorded documents associated with a given person’s name.

-Moreover, the Riverside County Recorder only has records available online that date back to 1980 which can be somewhat limiting for commercial real estate professionals trying to understand ownership changes over time.
+Moreover, the Riverside County Recorder’s online records date back only to 1980, which can be somewhat limiting for commercial real estate professionals trying to understand ownership changes over time.

 Listings and Other Alternative Tools

-Most listings platforms include thousands of properties.
-There’s no limit to property coverage when it comes to public records, and unmatched depth and breadth in Reonomy’s off-market property database.
+In comparison, there’s no limit to property coverage when it comes to public records, and unmatched depth and breadth in Reonomy’s off-market property database.